Meet our 62 English teachers

 I am an English teacher currently living in the magnificent city of Sheffield, though the place I call home is actually in the Lake District.
 I have a passion for reading (like all English teachers) and combine my love for literature with a keen interest in history.
 My favourite thing about teaching is the experience of sharing my favourite books with students who may be reading them for the first time, and listening to the fascinating insights which children bring to the subject.

 I am a secondary English teacher and Head of English, teaching students aged 11-16 years old.
 I love teaching and getting to work with so many young people, opening doors and creating opportunities for later life as a result of success in the classroom.

 I am Head of English at a school in Norfolk.
-I have always had a love of literature and really enjoy the varied viewpoints and interpretations which it can inspire.
+I have always had a love of literature and I enjoy being able to share that with students.

 Hello!
 I am Ms Bourke and I am currently a teacher at a school in London.
 I have taught across EYFS, KS1 and KS2.
 My favourite part of teaching is getting to interact with so many wonderful children and when we can learn new things together.
 I am originally from Australia and enjoy singing, swimming and reading.

 I have been a secondary school teacher for 6 years and I have taught English literature and language from KS3 to A-Level.
 I especially enjoy researching and teaching new texts and helping students gain confidence in their written and verbal communication.